Some years ago, you could say “Scrum is agile” and ask “is agile Scrum?”. Now we know there is more flesh on the bones.

 First, What is Agile?

 Generally, agile is a way of working that prioritizes people, team members, and teamwork over the use of specific processes, and prioritizes results over sticking to specific deliverables or contracts.
-It also prioritizes flexibility and creating work iteratively and in increments, rather than segmented and rigid phases (a characteristic of waterfall).

 Project planning happens continuously throughout the project, rather than all at once at the beginning.
 The goal is to deliver working software at each iteration or development cycle.
 Both software development teams and project teams more generally might choose to work this way.